ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-package-observation.md

 Adding these files alone does not change any trigger, batch, package test, credential, deployment, or publication behavior.
+The 22 production batch wrappers continue to reference `collect-batch-results`; they must not be rewired to the v2 or strict observation collector until the canonical audit is clean and the native Arm64 shadow run has passed.

 Run the source audit locally with: